Sugar-Free Chocolate Pecan Cookies

-Sugar-Free Chocolate Cookies with Pecans are delicious for a healthier chocolate cookie made with whole wheat flour!
-See suggestions in the post if you prefer a flourless sugar-free cookie recipe!
+Sugar-Free Chocolate Pecan Cookies are delicious for a healthier chocolate cookie that’s made with whole wheat flour!
+These are amazingly low in carbs if you make small cookies like we did, but see suggestions in the post if you prefer a flourless sugar-free cookie recipe!

 When Suzanne Lenzer wrote about whole-grain cookies for Mark Bittman’s column in the New York Times, I was intrigued with her idea of trying to make a chocolate cookie using whole wheat flour and oatmeal.
-I saved the recipe to my “recipes to try” folder for months and months, so you can tell there isn’t a lot of cookie-baking going on around here for most of the year.
+I saved the recipe to my “recipes to try” folder for months and months, so you can tell there isn’t a lot of cookie-baking going on around here.

-But eventually I experimented to come up with some Sugar-Free Chocolate Cookies with Pecans and came up with a version I liked.
+But eventually I experimented to come up with a version of Sugar-Free Chocolate Pecan Cookies that I liked.
 I did make quite a few changes to Suzanne’s recipe, substituting Monkfruit Sweetener (affiliate link) for the sugar, switching pecans for the chocolate chips for a fewer carbs, and doubling the oatmeal for an even more whole-grain cookie.

 What ingredients do you need?